periode/thesis/notes.md

 - what are the notions of literature? text, fiction, account, figure, materiality, author, literarity, context, commitment (?), fragment (**this one works with source code modules**, in space rather than time)

 ### typology

 - how can source code lit be categorized according to different periods?
 - - historically?
 - - linguistically (i.e. different programming languages)
 - - socio-economically (enterprise, hack, poet)?

 ### object (object of code's discourse)

-- what is code trying to make visible (following deleuze on bacon)? forces? hysteria? time? space? can it, even? how (semiotically and aesthetically)? -> making the thought process visible
+- what is code trying to make visible (following deleuze on bacon)? rather it doesn't make visible, but rather "intelligible"? how (semiotically and aesthetically > how do those two differ)? -> making the thought process visible/graspable/embodied/emmaterialized
 - how does the creative/aesthetic use of code start to involve the rest of the world rather than simply the self-reference?

 ---